-- The progress and development of every learner in their class through the use of the graduated approach - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and intervention and how these can be embedded within classroom delivery. - Working with the SEN Team and Operational Leads to review pupil's progress - Working with the SEN Team and Q Operational Leads to decide upon any changes to the provision. - Ensuring they adhere to the SEN Policy
+- The progress and development of every learner in their class through the use of the graduated approach - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and intervention and how these can be embedded within classroom delivery. - Working with the SEN Team and Heads of Education and Heads of Pupil Welfare to review pupil's progress - Working with the SEN Team and Heads of Education and Heads of Pupil Welfare to decide upon any changes to the provision. - Ensuring they adhere to the SEN Policy